Duty of care is the legal obligation to ensure a person can live their life safely and free from harm.

 There are various ways in which duty of care is enforced in aged care in Australia.

-• The Department of Health and Ageing (DoHA): The DoHA is responsible for setting standards for aged care providers.
+• Department of Health and Ageing (DoHA): The DoHA is responsible for setting standards for aged care providers.
 Aged care providers must meet these standards to be registered and accredited (and they undergo regular checks to ensure they are compliant).

-• The Aged Care Quality and Safety Commission (ACQSC): The ACQSC is responsible for inspecting aged care homes and ensuring they meet quality and safety standards.
+• Aged Care Quality and Safety Commission (ACQSC): The ACQSC is responsible for inspecting aged care homes and ensuring they meet quality and safety standards.
 If an aged care home is not meeting these standards, the ACQSC can take enforcement action, which can include suspending or cancelling their registration.

 Residents of aged care homes and their families/loved ones have a right to complain if they believe their rights have been breached or mistreated in any way.
 Complaints can be made to the Aged Care Complaints Commissioner, who will investigate the complaint and take appropriate action.